root-code-software/rails-2.5-app/README.md

 ---

-Last but not least remove this README and substitute for the renamed [README.TEMPLATE](README.TEMPLATE.md) (meant to be used for _Microverse Projects_).
+Last but not least the script remove this README and substitute for the renamed [README.TEMPLATE](README.TEMPLATE.md) (meant to be used for _Microverse Projects_), so if you are running each command instead of using the script make the change of READMEs manually.

 ## Troubleshooting